robertgzr/osx-ce-tools/README.md

 **This can take a while as you'll have to build the compiler.**

 #### Via Arduino IDE

-*todo*
+The `Arduino.app` includes all avr-* binaries needed to compile our projects.

+`/path/to/Arduino.app/Contents/Java/hardware/tools/avr/`

-*if you have the official ArduinoIDE from arduino.cc installed on your system you could also use the avr-compiler that is included there*
+*if you have the official Arduino IDE from arduino.cc installed on your system you could also use the avr-compiler that is included there*

 #### CrossPack for AVR®
 "CrossPack is a development environment for Atmel’s AVR® microcontrollers running on Apple’s Mac OS X, similar to AVR Studio on Windows."